 This quantity of dough is enough for a 9 in - 22 cm D / 1 in - 2.8 cm H baking pan with removable bottom.

-- While you roll the dough, check the size of the pastry vs the size of the pan
+- With a rolling pin, roll out the dough, checking the size of the pastry vs the size of the pan

 - Once the pastry is large enough, lay it on the baking pan